 - DIGP1023 Game 2

-- This course focuses on 3D game creation.
-Using the Unreal Engine 4 to create game levels the will learn and apply concepts of interactivity.
-Students will lean how to build, texture and light environments which will make up the game world.
-Students will utilize visual scripting tools to enhance gameplay and to apply design tools as they are introduced.
-Students will integrate 3D models and textures they create into Game levels they produce.
+- Using the Unreal Engine 4, this course focuses on 3D game creation.
+Students will create game levels and will learn and apply concepts of interactivity.
+Students will learn how to build, texture and light realistic game environments.
+Students will utilize visual scripting tools to enhance gameplay and to apply design tools and principles.
+Students will integrate 3D models and textures they create into game levels they produce.

 - DIGP1026 Production Design 2

 - Production Design 2 builds on the visual basics covered previously.
-There is a focus 2D and 3D animation, visual design for websites and games special effects and motion graphics.
+There is a focus on 2D and 3D animation, visual design for websites and games, special effects and motion graphics.
 Students consider specifics such as developing conceptualizing abilities, research, strengthening skills in composition, sketching, typography, colour and digital illustration.